NetherWiki/nether/skyshale/_dev/inbox.md

 The almost never directly represent themselves except to other Prototheists and purposefully keep a low profile to avoid being seen as contributing to high charity for their own sake.

 (Although perhaps we should focus more on CDF keeping a low profile while keeping Vanilla as a foil.)

+They are quite political, frequently funding lobbiest and even trying to get their members into congress, which fuels the conspiracy theories, including the theory that Skyshale is still alive and locked in their basement.
+This causes controversy because other Prototheists don't think Skyshale would have advocating openly participating in politics.

+## Research
+### Replications
+One of their major projects is just replicating other research in a 'boring' way to fight the replicability crisis.

 ## Funding
 One of the reasons Vanilla is so exclusive and why everyone wants to join is the money.